9brada6/tabs-with-posts/development.md

 - There should be a function for human diff in Utilities.
 - Remove twrp_get_name and id from widget utilities.
 - Use Webpack and not Rollup.
+- When displaying the widget page there is an exception, most likely from first widget with id 0.
+Fix it.

 ### After first release